-The Malaspina Naturalists typically host 6-8 invited speakers each year, usually on the 3rd or 4th Thursday of each month, from September through May.
+The Malaspina Naturalists typically host 8 invited speakers each year, usually on the 3rd Thursday of each month, from September through May (excluding December).

-- Dates and times are flexible; we need to accommodate speaker-availability and travel conditions.
+- Dates and times can be flexible; we need to accommodate speaker-availability and travel conditions.

-- Club members receive last-minute schedule-change notifications via email
+- Club members only receive last-minute schedule-change notifications via email

 Our meetings are a great way to meet new people and learn interesting things.